freemansoft/nvidia-nim-anywhere/docs/0_3_0_download.md

     chmod 2777 ~/.cache/nvidia-nims
     ```

+1. A rebuild will occur after these settings have been changed.

 1. Once the build completes with a *Build Ready* message, all applications will be made available to you.